teivah/designdeck/network.md

 ## Difference ping & heartbeat

-Ping: sends messages to a process and expect a response within a specified time period (request-reply)
+Ping: sends messages to a process and expects a response within a specified time period (request-reply)

-Heartbeat: a process is actively notifying its peers that it's still running by sending a messages (notification)
+Heartbeat: a process is actively notifying its peers that it's still running by sending a message (notification)

 ## Difference TCP & UDP